dinosoeren/walls.dev/content/project/self-driving-car/index.md

   glob="images/u*.png"
 >}}

-*Fun fact*: Watching your model color in the road like a giant, pixelated crayon is weirdly satisfying.
+*Fun fact*: Seeing the model color in the road beneath the cars is weirdly satisfying.

 - - -

 ## Reflections on Sacrifices Made

-The final project of the nanodegree was the only one I didn't complete, since I was too distracted by my new job in Google's Engineering Residency.
-Udacity had to take a back seat while I prioritized securing my conversion onto a team full-time, which I did successfully!
+The final project of the Nanodegree was the only one I didn't complete, since I was too distracted by my new job in Google's Engineering Residency.
+Udacity took a back seat while I prioritized converting onto my team as a FTE in Google Cloud, which I did successfully!

-It was supposed to be a combination of the major concepts from all 3 terms into one single self-driving car program to rule them all.
+The final assignment was to combine the major concepts from all 3 terms into, you guessed it, a fully autonomous driving system for a virtual car.
 That is now left as an exercise for both the reader and the author. ;)

 - - -